Ulcer Index

 percentage drawdowns

-mean of the squared percentage drops in value.
+in price from earlier highs.
 The greater a drawdown in

 value, and the longer it takes to recover to earlier highs, the higher